hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 [FasterTransformer](https://github.com/NVIDIA/FasterTransformer), and
 [xFormers](https://github.com/facebookresearch/xformers).

-For some backgrounds, GPU programming is notoriously inflexible and completely specific to target architectures.
-As such, the flexibility and generalization provided by CuTe is no less than a miracle.
-Such miracle stems from the ingenious design of its central concept: *layout.* A layout maps an
+CuTe's benefits stem from the ingenious design of its central concept:
-$D$-dimensional coordinate into an integer.
+*layout.* A layout maps an $D$-dimensional coordinate into an integer.
 Despite the very basic definition, layouts accompanied by the operations on them have significantly improved the experience of writing performant GPU programs.

 ## Motivations